Breaking Bots: Investigating SQL Injection via AWS Lex Chatbots

 Error: (1064, "You have an error in your SQL syntax ...')This confirms two issues at once.
 User input was reaching SQL construction unmodified, and backend database errors were being leaked directly to the chat UI.

-Before the SQLi verification step, I also tested a one-liner fuzz payload for multiple bug classes such as SQLi, XSS, command injection, and SSRF.
+Before the SQLi verification step, I also tested a one-liner fuzz payload for SQLi, XSS, command injection, and SSRF.
 Most fields were handled better than expected.
 Date, time, and email rejected malformed values.
 Recipient name and meeting topic were more permissive, which made them the strongest candidates for deeper SQLi testing.

-From there, an error-based SQLi payload path confirmed the backend database behavior.
+An error-based SQLi payload path then confirmed the backend database behavior.
 In the challenge environment, this progressed to schema enumeration and targeted extraction because the vulnerable query path was reachable through the permissive slot and the SQL error was reflected in the bot response.

 Use strict built-in or custom slot types whenever possible.
 In this challenge, time and email should use constrained slot types, while only truly open-ended fields should use AMAZON.FreeFormInput.
 Reducing free-form capture narrows the injection surface before the payload reaches Lambda.